Cystic fibrosis (CF) has no cure. However, treatments have greatly improved in recent years. The goals of CF treatment include:

 If you exercise regularly, you may be able to cut back on your CPT.
 However, you should check with your doctor first.

-If you have CF, you doctor may prescribe antibiotics, anti-inflammatory medicines, bronchodilators, or mucus-thinning medicines.
-These medicines help treat or prevent lung infections, reduce swelling, open up the airways, and thin mucus.
+If you have CF, your doctor may prescribe antibiotics, anti-inflammatory medicines, bronchodilators, or medicines to help clear the mucus.
+These medicines help treat or prevent lung infections, reduce swelling and open up the airways, and thin mucus.
+If you have mutations in a gene called G551D, which occurs in about 5 percent of people who have CF, your doctor may prescribe the oral medicine ivacaftor (approved for people with CF who are 6 years of age and older).

 Antibiotics are the main treatment to prevent or treat lung infections.
 Your doctor may prescribe oral, inhaled, or intravenous (IV) antibiotics.